procoder178/k-ide/README.md

 This Requires Ubuntu Environment
 <br>
-This Also Requires Many And Heavy Dependencies.
+This Also Requires Too Many And Heavy Dependencies.
 Check Requirement.txt To See it

+## UpComing Features

+1. Languages Support
+	- C#
+	- Ruby
+	- Rust
+	- Markdown
+	- JSON
+2. Qt And PyQt Project build and run support
+3. song/music support (for better experience)
+4. clone project from git

 ---